 Is my gas grill safe?

-With camping and outdoor grilling season in full swing, many people use liquefied petroleum (LP) gas to run grills and power RV units.
+With camping and outdoor grilling season in full swing, many people use liquefied petroleum (LP) gas to run grills and power recreational vehicle units.
 When it comes to LP gas, what you can’t see can be harmful, even volatile, if a tank or regulator begins to leak.
 Learn more about the properties of LP gas and know what to do if a leak occurs.

 LP gas 101